box-bm/box-bm/README.md

 🤭 &nbsp; I love to draw and made my own art 🎨 and share in my instagram my art work with my friends.Sometimes, I share my knowladge in my blog writtern with Notion and teach to my friends to learn how to develop 🧑🏻‍💻.

-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.
+💬 &nbsp;Feel free to reach out to me for consulting or just for some interesting discussion.

 ✉️ &nbsp;You can shoot me an email at <brandong.manzog@gmail.com>!
 I'll try to respond as soon as I can.